tachiyomiorg/website/src/help/faq/extensions.md

 Most of the scanlator sources are part of **Multi-source** extensions, which contain multiple sources.
 For example, extensions like **Genkan**, **Madara**, **FoolSlide** and **ComiCake** which contain sources which host directly from the scanlators' own websites.

+### Which sources are in the multi-source extensions?
+Some extensions contain multiple sources, look at the list below to find out which extension to install for the specific source that you want.

 ::: guide
-User [SnakeDoc83](https://github.com/snakedoc83) has made a handy spreadsheet showing the different mulit-source extensions and their sources.
+User [SnakeDoc83](https://github.com/snakedoc83) has made a handy spreadsheet showing the different multi-source extensions and their sources.
 ::: aside
 Access the spreadsheet [here](https://docs.google.com/spreadsheets/d/1TyJEUg78WWH4zgnf3g6M2lkbWpBWbd40FYiPVQhW8IU/edit#gid=0)
 :::